ikolokotronis/mini-games/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Here is how to make the games run locally.
+This is how to make the games run locally.

 ### Installation